Aravind-Jalda/interview-prep/K8s/k8s-scenario-q&a.md

 ---

 ## 1. Pod is not running.
-What will you check?
+What will you check?..

 - kubectl get pods
 - kubectl describe pod